alokmaurya22/extrabite-backend-2/API_USE_DOCS/9_FOOD_REQUEST_API_DOCS.md

 - `OPEN`: Request is open and visible to all
 - `OFFERED`: Someone has offered to fulfill the request
-- `AWAITING_PICKUP`: Donor accepted, OTP generated, waiting for handover
+- `AWAITING_PICKUP`: Fulfiller accepted, OTP generated, waiting for handover
 - `COMPLETED`: Request is fulfilled
 - `CANCELLED`: Request was cancelled
 - `CLOSED`: Request expired or manually closed; no more offers can be made